 & My new favorite thing

-These would make the perfect dessert for summer get togethers, dinner parties, or for hosting.
+These would make the perfect dessert for summer get-togethers, dinner parties, or hosting events.
 They also make fun gifts!
 Edible gifts are the best gifts in my opinion.

 If you try this recipe, let us know what you think!
 We love your comments, ratings, and especially your photos tagged #minimalistbaker on Instagram.
 Cheers, friends!